cristego/cristego.github.io/about.md

 .. an avid learner, hungry to learn something new every day.

-.. passioned about photography and design.
-You can find some of my attempts to paint with light [here](https://500px.com/p/christianpopa?view=photos){:target="_blank"}.
+.. passioned about photography, design and typography.

 I live nearby Zurich, Switzerland.